-Due to environmental considerations, Areas 3, 4 and 7 have

-not been included in the Secondary Plan area.
+Due to environmental considerations, Areas 3, 4 and 7 have not been included in the Secondary Plan area.
 Area 3 supports large, coniferous plantation blocks that are designated as part of the Greenbelt Plan NHS, and are also identified as significant woodlands.
-Area 4 is located adjacent to the Humber River valley and includes a tableland woodlot, forested valley, and steep, sloping topography.
-These features are also identified as part of the Greenbelt Plan NHS.
+Area 4 is located adjacent to the Humber River valley and includes a tableland woodlot, forested valley, and steep, These features are also sloping topography. identified as part of the Greenbelt Plan NHS.
 The presence of environmental features combined with their buffer/setback requirements would preclude future development within Area 3 and 4.
 Area 7 is entirely located within the Greenbelt Plan NHS, and includes natural areas associated the Humber River valley and Purpleville Creek tributary.

-The recommendations outlined below have been drawn from the Humber River Watershed Plan and Implementation Guide (TRCA 2008), the City of Vaughan Natural Heritage in the City Report (AECOM - Draft July 2009) and the draft York Regional Official Plan (December 2008).
-Overall, the recommendations contained within Humber River Watershed Plan and the Humber River Fisheries Management Plan should be taken into account during the future development of the study area.
-Key recommendations to consider include:
+The recommendations outlined below have been drawn from the Humber River Watershed Plan and Implementaion Guide (TRCA 2008) and the City of Vaughan Natural Heritage in the City Report

+(AECOM - Draft July 2009).
-- Utilize lot level, conveyance and end-ofpipe stormwater management measures that enhance the collection, infiltration and polishing of runoff and reduce impacts on stream baseflow, erosion and water guality - Ensure that municipal well water quality and quantity is protected from contamination from incompatible land uses

-- Plant native trees and shrubs in existing developments (i.e. streetscape, front/rear yards), including around stormwater management ponds, NHS buffers, schools, parks and other open space areas - Minimize impacts of passive recreational use and companion animals in the NHS through implementation of various environmental stewardship measures, public education/awareness, and habitat restoration - Create and enhance natural cover to improve biodiversity, strengthen habitat resilience, restore a natural water balance, protect groundwater recharge/ discharge zones that contribute to stream baseflow and wetland hydrology and mitigate potential impacts of urbanization on erosion and water quality.
-These efforts should be focused on the NHS in future growth areas, Greenbelt NHS and significant recharge areas.
-Opportunities for enhancement to the NHS include naturalization of existing agricultural land situated within the buffer/setback areas to key natural heritage or hydrologic features.
-Enhancement opportunities, including linkages, are shown on Figure 5. - Enhance infiltration and harvesting of runoff in new and existing developments to improve water quality and reduce erosion - Restore wetlands to improve populations of targeted sensitive species and restore natural water balance - Increase public awareness of the cultural and natural heritage of the Humber River with emphasis on the Kleinburg-Nashville Historic District - Close unsuitable informal trails and formalize trails where appropriate to reduce impacts of human use and companion animals on natural habitats
+- Utilize lot level, conveyance and end-of-pipe stormwater management measures that enhance the collection, infiltration and polishing of runoff and reduce impacts on stream baseflow, erosion and water quality; - Plant native trees and shrubs in existing developments (i.e. streetscape, front/rear yards), including around stormwater management ponds, NHS buffers, schools, parks and other open space areas; - Minimize impacts of passive recreational use and companion animals in the NHS through implementation of various environmental stewardship measures, public education/awareness, and habitat restoration; - Create and enhance natural cover within the TRCA Target Terrestrial NHS to improve biodiversity, strengthen habitat resilience, restore a natural water balance, protect groundwater recharge/discharge zones that contribute to stream baseflow and wetland hydrology and mitigate potential impacts of urbanization on erosion and water quality.
+These efforts should be focused on the NHS in future growth areas, Greenbelt NHS and significant recharge areas; - Enhance infiltration and harvesting of runoff in new and existing developments to improve water quality and reduce erosion; - Restore wetlands to improve populations of targeted sensitive species and restore natural water balance; - Increase public awareness of the cultural and natural heritage of the Humber River with emphasis on the